asadurrehman10/apnacollege-demo/README.md

 # apnacollege-demo
 author - Asad ur rehman
-this is just a demo
+this is just a demo for learning